BYLVAY®

 All capsules can be either swallowed whole with a glass of water or opened and sprinkled on food.

-The larger 200 and 600 micrograms capsules are intended to be opened and sprinkled on food but may be swallowed whole.
+The larger 200 and 600 micrograms capsules are intended to be opened and sprinkled on soft food or in a liquid but may be swallowed whole.

-The smaller 400 micrograms and 1200 micrograms capsules are intended to be swallowed whole but may be opened and sprinkled on food.
+The smaller 400 micrograms and 1200 micrograms capsules are intended to be swallowed whole but may be opened and sprinkled on soft food or in a liquid.

 Instructions to open capsules and sprinkle the contents on food: